ARIZONA SWORDS

 DSC_0013.jpg DSC_0015.jpg DSC_0016.jpg DSC_0017.jpg DSC_0018.jpg

 U963.
 WESTERN FRONTIER / INDIAN WAR PERIOD - CLIP POINT BOWIE: This is a Western Frontier – Indian War period Clip-point Bowie, which was made from a #12 meat cleaver made by H. Ehrlich & Son / St. Joseph Mo. as marked on the blade.
 A blacksmith did an outstanding job converting a meat cleaver into a large fighting knife with a strong leather sheath.
 H. Ehrlich & Son may have been in business during the Civil War, but can only find a commercial date of 1870.
-The knife is 17 1/2 inches long with a 6-inch walnut slabbed grip; 5-inch S-Guard; 11 1/4 X 2 3/8-inch-wide blade with a 5 ½ inch clip-point.
+The knife is 17 1/2 inches long with a 6-inch walnut slabbed grip; 5-inch S-Guard; 11 1/4 X 2 3/8-inch-wide blade with a 5 ˝ inch clip-point.
 The blade has great filing marks and was period sharpened, and there are filling marks on the wood where it was shaped.
 A steel cross-guard and ferrule were added and have matching patina to the blade.
 The grip is tight with two original steel pins.
 The sheath fits perfect to the blade, has 100% stitching and three period brass rivets.
 The patina is simply great!
-Shipping & Insurance included. $2400.00 SALE PRICE $2100.00
+Shipping & Insurance included. $1900.00

 Remittance by Mail